 "So why even include this superfluous step at all?" asked McDonald.
 "This language shows that no matter how much animal testing is done, the results are never surefire indicators of what will happen in humans."

-Justin Goodman, PETA's Director of Laboratory Investigations, reiterates that these kind of experiments don't even have a much of a scientific benefit.
+Ben Williamson, PETA's Director of Laboratory Investigations, reiterates that these kind of experiments don't even have a much of a scientific benefit.
 "They're cruel, they're not required by law, and they are irrelevant to humans," he says.

-Since animal testing is only one way to meet the FDA's safety standards, Goodman pointed out that there is a wealth of ethical, humane testing alternatives.
+Since animal testing is only one way to meet the FDA's safety standards, Williamson pointed out that there is a wealth of ethical, humane testing alternatives.
 For example, there are in vitro human digestive systems, which demonstrate the effect of food on the digestive system.
 There are also 3D microfluidic cell culture chips that simulate the responses and mechanics of human organs called "organs-on-chips."
 Both these methods better simulate human physiological response, without the use of human or animal subjects.

 PETA has had success in the past convincing other food corporations, like Barilla and Coca-Cola, to cease animal testing.
 A combination of petitions, boycotts, and overall bad publicity was key in those cases.
-Goodman says they want Kikkoman to "step into the 21st century and [stop] maiming animals to make marketing claims."
+Williamson says they want Kikkoman to "step into the 21st century and [stop] maiming animals to make marketing claims."

 Follow Allegra Ringo on Twitter.